hoishing/mini-authenticator/README.md

 1. click on the extension button
 2. paste your secret key
-3. get your 2FA passcode and done 🎉
+3. get your 2FA passcode 🎉

 ## Motivation

-I've used authenticators that are packed with handy features.
-They allow you to save your secret keys, sync them across diffierent devices through the internet, also import/export the keys by QRCode.
-If you are looking for tools like that, I recommend [this one](https://authenticator.cc/), handy, opensource and well documemted 👍
+I've used authenticators that are packed with features.
+They allow you to save your secret keys, sync them across different devices through the internet, also import/export the keys by QRCode.
+If you are looking for tools like that, I recommend [this one](https://authenticator.cc/), it's handy, opensource and well documented 👍

-However, password managers such as Bitwarden, Apple Keychain ... etc already did a very good job in storing and syncing keys across devices.
-I want to rely on them in secret key manangement, and let the authenticator extension do only one thing - generate TOTP for 2FA, nothing more.
+However, password managers such as [Bitwarden](https://bitwarden.com), Apple Keychain ... etc already did a very good job in storing and syncing keys across devices.
+I want to rely on them in secret key management, and let the authenticator extension do only one thing - generate TOTP for 2FA, nothing more.

 This is where Mini Authenticator comes in.
-It designed with a "less is more" philosopy in mind.
+It designed with a "less is more" philosophy in mind.
 I cut all functionalities that already handled by password managers, and only perform the pure mathematical calculation of TOTP.
-So it doesn't require storage, read/write your web pages, internet access, special permissions... etc. And most importantly, its opensource, so everyone can inspect and help improving it in future.
+So it doesn't require storage, read/write your web pages, internet access, special permissions... etc. And most importantly, it's opensource, so everyone can inspect and help improving it in future.

 I agree that this extension is not for everyone, but only those already using password mangers to manage their secret keys, also those who concern about chrome extension permissions and abilities.